Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Pentheus ignored the warning of the blind prophet Tiresias and as he witnesses his kingdom surrender to the “dementia and the delirium of the new god“, demands the arrest of Dionysus.

-Mistakenly his guards arrest Acoetes of Maeonia, a sailor who had become a follower of Dionysus after seeing the entire crew of his ship transformed into dolphins after attempting to kidnap the god Dionysus.
+Mistakenly his guards arrest Acoetes of Maeonia, a sailor, who after seeing the entire crew of his ship transformed into dolphins after attempting to kidnap the god Dionysus, had become a follower of Dionysus

 The Dionysus Cup, a sixth-century BC kylix with Dionysus sailing with the pirates he transformed to dolphins.
 Bavarian State Collection of Antiques